goryachev/awcm/README.md

-# AWCM
-## Project for Adaptive Wavelet Colocative Method realization and development.
+# AWCM the Adaptive Wavelet Collocation Method realization and development.